McLeodganj – Amazing 5 days in Himachal

 McLeodganj – Dharamshala – Khajjiar – Dalhousie – Our annual vacation 2017

 Not a year had passed and we were again craving to see fresh snow.
-Since winters was approaching, Dr. Arya and myself exchanged calls and planned a trip to upper hills at McLeodganj on the New Year Eve.
+Since winters were approaching, Dr. Arya and I exchanged calls and planned a trip to upper hills at McLeodganj on New Year Eve.
 However, during these days, my kid was going to Bangalore and then to Rameshwaram with my parents.
 So, this time, it was only us adults embracing the snow and chill of the hills.

 I prepared the itinerary while he booked the tickets to-from Bhopal.
 The plan was as follows:

 30-December night: Dr. Arya reaches Delhi with bhabhi and stays with us.

 31-December early morning: We’d leave for McLeodganj

 1-January: Triund Hill trekking

 3-January: Return to Gurgaon with a stopover at Bhakra Nangal Dam